Keonikun/J-Engine/README.md

 # J-Engine
- A THREE.js engine with a collection of tools to create online immersive 3D expreiences.
+ A THREE.js engine with a collection of tools to create online immersive 3D experiences.

 # Features